raul23/chrome_extensions/README.md

 ## Installation notes
 To install this **experimental** Chrome extension:
 1. Go to `chrome://extensions/` on the Chrome browser
-1. Check the **Developer mode** box at the top.
-This will trigger new buttons to be available at the top of the page.
+1. Enable the **Developer mode** button at the top right.
+This will trigger new buttons to be available at the top left of the page.
 1. Click on the **Load unpacked extension...** button
 1. Select the extension directory [TurnOffAutoPlay](TurnOffAutoPlay)
 1. The **TurnOffAutoPlay** extension should now be installed